Method

 We apply the scientific method to investigative and data journalism.

-This means a solid and data-driven methodology for journalistic work, involving experts and researchers during the investigations with clear agreements of mutual independence.
-But also collecting needs from involved communities along the way.
-The result is what we call “peer-reviewed journalism”.
+This means a solid, data-driven methodology for journalistic work, involving experts and researchers throughout all phases of the investigations, with clear agreements ensuring mutual independence.
+It also means collecting needs from the involved communities along the way.

 FACTA’s method, step by step